Tips for Remembering Your Exercises

 If you have a family member or friend who is willing to help, enlist them to remind you and keep you motivated.
 Kids and grandkids often enjoy doing exercises with you and can give you a reason to take the time to get them done.
 Ask your workout partner to remind you to do your exercises before or after your exercise.
 Encouraging family and friends to ask you about your progress and how well you’ve kept up with your exercises can be great inspiration and provide someone to celebrate with when you’ve achieved a goal.

-No matter what works for you, find a way to remember to do your physical therapy exercises consistently and keep up with your therapy at home.
+No matter what works for you, find a way to remember to do your exercises consistently and keep up with your therapy at home.
 You will see better, faster results thanks to your efforts, allowing you to progress and heal more quickly.
 The sooner you heal, the fewer appointments you’ll need to complete treatment and the better you will feel.
 You play the biggest role in the success or your therapy, so make sure to do your part and remember to do your exercises at home!

 At Move Better we believe the more active patients are in their own recovery, the faster they will get better.
 We emphasize teaching self-care and at-home exercise programs on the first visit.
 Our home exercise programs are customized with specific text, pictures, and exercise videos for each patient.
 Call Move Better Physical Therapy at (434) 817-0980 to get started on an effective home exercise program to help guide your successful recovery!